sustainable-computing-io/kepler-doc/docs/platform-validation/index.md

 We need to introduce an independent and platform agnostic way to collect the node components power info.

-Due to the root priviledge limit on the access of the RAPL SYSFS files, we need to use priviledged container to perform the test.
+Due to the root privilege limit on the access of the RAPL SYSFS files, we need to use privileged container to perform the test.

-For node level power accuracy check, the comparison logic is simple and strightforward, while for pod/container level power accuracy check, the logic is a little bit complicated and need some assumptions.
+For node level power accuracy check, the comparison logic is simple and straightforward, while for pod/container level power accuracy check, the logic is a little bit complicated and need some assumptions.

 1. RAPL energy is node/package level, so we could only use RAPL sampling delta to calculate the power change